UUUU (Energy Fuels Inc.) stock is in for a key growth catalyst - The Dwinnex

-In other words, the price has increased by $0.00 from its previous closing price.
-On the day, 1046026 shares were traded.
-UUUU stock price reached its highest trading level at $6.60 during the session, while it also had its lowest trading level at $6.36.
+In the latest session, Energy Fuels Inc. (AMEX: UUUU) closed at $7.36 up 3.66% from its previous closing price of $7.10.
+In other words, the price has increased by $+0.26 from its previous closing price.
+On the day, 2606746 shares were traded.
+UUUU stock price reached its highest trading level at $7.36 during the session, while it also had its lowest trading level at $6.80.

 Sponsored